Luis-Silva44/stellar-radius-inference/README.md

 The exact MCMC output can vary between runs because the sampler is initialized randomly.

-The results also produce two graphs: a convergence plot and a corner plot, which can be used to validate the accuracy of the results and of proper convergence of the MCMC process was achieved.
+The results also produce two graphs: a convergence plot and a corner plot, which can be used to assess whether the MCMC process has properly converged.

 <div align="center">